The Top 10 Sources of Plant-Based Protein, According to a Nutritionist

 Eating beans on the regular might as well be a prerequisite for a plant-based diet.
-Not only are canned black beans inexpensive, but they also contribute 10% of your daily iron and 25% of your daily fiber to your diet.
+Not only are canned black beans inexpensive, but they also contribute 10 percent of your daily iron and 25 percent of your daily fiber to your diet.
 For less than $1 a can, beans can be the star of tacos, quesadillas, salads, soups, burgers, or dips.

 Protein: 6 grams in ⅔ cup (cooked)

 Chances are you’ve never cooked amaranth.
 But you should, since this tiny, gluten-

 free grain is packed with almost 30 percent of your daily fiber and 20 percent of your daily iron.
 Cook it like a traditional grain to yield a soft, porridge-like texture.
 Many people add amaranth to other a hot breakfast cereal mixture, like oats and quinoa.
 It also pops like popcorn.
 Toss it in a pot with some oil and wait for it to pop up into a nutritious snack.